Selective Disk Bispectrum: A Complete and Rotation Invariant Image Descriptor: Theory: The Selective Disk Bispectrum and Its Inversion

-\end{definition} We note that the selective bispectrum coefficients are indexed by $j_1,n_2,k_3$ (limiting $j_1\in\{0,2\}$), as opposed to $j_1, j_2, k_3$.
-Selecting only a subset of the disk bispectrum coefficients reduces its space and time complexities.
+\end{definition} The SDB coefficients are indexed by $j_1,n_2,k_3$ (limiting $j_1\in\{0,2\}$), as opposed to $j_1, j_2, k_3$.
+Choosing only a subset of disk bispectrum coefficients leads to dramatic improvements in space and time complexities.
+With $f$ discretized on an $L \times L$ image, the space complexity of the full disk bispectrum is $\mathcal{O}(m^3/N_m)$, and the time complexity is $\mathcal{O}(L^3+m^3/N_m)$, both of which scale with $m^3$.
+In contrast, the complexities of the SDB scale with $m$.

-\begin{proposition}[Complexity of the selective disk bispectrum] Denote $L \times L$ the size of the image, $m$ the number of DH coefficients, $N_m$ the maximum angular frequency.
-The number of selective bispectrum coefficients is $N = \sum_{n= 0}^{N_m} K_n$.
-The space complexity of the selective disk bispectrum is $O(m)$.
-Its time complexity is $O(L^3 + m)$. \end{proposition}
+\begin{proposition}[Complexity of the selective disk bispectrum] Consider an image of size $L\times L$, represented with $m$ DH coefficients $a_{n,k}$.
+With $N_m$ denoting the maximum angular frequency $n$, the space complexity of the SDB is $O(m)$, and the time complexity is $O(L^3 + m)$. \end{proposition}

-Despite discarding many coefficients from the full disk bispectrum, our main result shows that the remaining $N = \sum_{n= 0}^{N_m} K_n$ coefficients are sufficient to reconstruct the signal, up to a global rotation.
-Fig.~\ref{fig:bispecrum_inversion} illustrates the technique behind the proof, showing which set of bispectrum coefficients are necessary to reconstruct a specific DH coefficient.
+Despite this reduction in complexity, the selected coefficients retain enough information to completely represent the image, up to a rotation and bandlimit.
+This means that most of the coefficients in the original disk bispectrum are, in fact, redundant.